God is a Divine Personification, Not a Person

 These questions reveal that it matters how we name what is undeniable so, how we think about the inevitabilities of life, because our naming will influence how we will relate to our own finitude—indeed, to all aspects of our lives.
 If we call this enigmatic power or force, "the devil", we are thereby proclaiming reality to be fundamentally evil and untrustworthy.
 Such a stance toward life can only lead to despair.
 If reality is seen as evil, then we are estranged from reality.
 Yet because we are also inextricably bound to reality—we cannot escape it—we despair.

 But despair is not the only option.
 Bultmann suggests that faith has nothing to do with beliefs; it's about trust.
 Trust that reality is okay just as it is.
 Reality is not too tough for me; I was made for reality!
 This trust gives meaning to our lives.
 For me to look into the awe-filling fullness of life and pronounce the name "God" means a commitment of my life to reality-based living.
-That's why I say, Reality is my God and living in right relationship with reality is my religion.
+That's why I say, Reality is my God, evidence is my scripture, and integrity (living in right relationship with reality and helping others do the same) is my religion.
 Life as it really is, with all its warts and glory, this is the primary object of my trust, my loyalty, my love.

 I foresee the concept of a "personal God" imaged as an unnatural being with the best and worst of human traits—now the hallmark of evangelical Christianity—being replaced by a reality-based view of God within a few generations.
 Despite how it appears in the Bible, ultimate Reality does not have the deranged personality and character flaws of a Bronze Age warlord.
 Indeed, evidence suggests that God has no character traits or personality at all, other than what we embody and/or project.
 God is a personification, not a person.
 This fundamental shift in the ‘root metaphor' of the Abrahamic traditions will, I predict, be seen historically as perhaps the greatest theological transformation in millennia.
 This shift, and what follows naturally from it, will also go a long way toward reconciling science and religion.
 It will do this not by accommodating science to religion, but by naturalizing, REALizing, religion.
 This shift leads to a serious upgrading of our map of reality.
 It opens the door to thinking about "God ways" and "God's guidance" via science rather than ancient texts.
 In the words of Frank Lloyd Wright, "I believe in God, only I spell it Nature."